-Accountability f

-Successful Outstanding

-Takes responsibility for own actions and the actions of the organization, whether or not they are successful; holds employees accountable for their actions and provides opportunities for employees to showcase their accomplishments internally and externally.
-Coordinates work across assigned projects, programs, or organizations, effectively balancing competing work demands to achieve timely and positive outcomes; effectively manages employee assignments to ensure they are completed successfully; adjusts plans, priorities, and timelines to respond to changing situations, demands, or obstacles.
-Identifies and effectively contributes to resource planning efforts and competently defends resource requirements; uses time and resources efficiently and effectively.
-Coordinates projects across multiple work units and organizations and ensures that meaningful results in support of IC goals and objectives are achieved; ensures work adheres to applicable authorities, standards, policies, procedures, and guidelines.
-Takes responsibility for own, work unit, and organizational actions and outcomes, even in the face of significant criticism or challenges; proactively seeks to resolve issues; actively promotes and communicates the accomplishments of others.
-Persists in overcoming obstacles to accomplish assignments; monitors the execution of comple or sophisticated plans and timelines that have high organizational impact; adjusts plans, goals and priorities in complex and fluid situations in order to achieve optimal outcomes.
-Anticipates changes in workload requirements, and adapts or advocates for resources well in advance of when they are needed; balances competing resource requirements to ensure alignment with mission objectives; develops and implements flexible and innovative approaches to stretch limited resources, resulting in greater contributions to the organization.
-Leads the organization in achieving outcomes and results that far exceed expectations for quality, quantity, and/or impact.
+- Takes responsibility for own actions and the actions of the organization, whether or not they are successful; holds employees accountable for their actions and provides opportunities for employees to showcase their accomplishments internally and externally. - Coordinates work across assigned projects, programs, or organizations, effectively balancing competing work demands to achieve timely and positive outcomes; effectively manages employee assignments to ensure they are completed successfully; adjusts plans, priorities, and timelines to respond to changing situations, demands, or obstacles. - Identifies and effectively advocates for the resources necessary to support and contribute to mission requirements; actively contributes to resource planning efforts and competently defends resource requirements; uses time and resources efficiently and effectively. - Coordinates projects across multiple work units and organizations and ensures that meaningful results in support of IC goals and objectives are achieved; ensures work adheres to applicable authorities, standards, policies, procedures, and guidelines.

+- Takes responsibility for own, work unit, and organizational actions and outcomes, even in the face of significant criticism or challenges; proactively seeks to resolve issues; actively promotes and communicates the accomplishments of others. - Persists in overcoming obstacles to accomplish assignments; monitors the execution of complex or sophisticated plans and timelines that have high organizational impact; adjusts plans, goals, and priorities in complex and fluid situations in order to achieve optimal outcomes. - Anticipates changes in workload requirements, and adapts or advocates for resources well in advance of when they are needed; balances competing resource requirements to ensure alignment with mission objectives; develops and implements flexible and innovative approaches to stretch limited resources, resulting in greater contributions to the organization. - Leads the organization in achieving outcomes and results that far exceed expectations for quality, quantity, and/or impact.